Amarisoft

 OutOfBox Internet InitialAttach 03

-Ping from Callbox to UE and confirm that ping works
+Ping from Callbox to UE and confirm that the ping works.

 OutOfBox Internet InitialAttach 04